omermohammed9/smartcollege/README.md

 ## Getting Started

-This project is a starting point for a Flutter application.
-This project was created during BootCamp Training for Flutter.
-It is about Application for smart college The application has 3 widgets/screens.
+During my BootCamp training for Flutter, I created an exciting project that serves as a foundation for a smart college application.
+The application includes three widgets/screens that allow for easy navigation and access to various features.
+Through this project, I honed my skills in designing and developing mobile applications using Flutter, a powerful tool for creating seamless and responsive user interfaces.
+This experience has prepared me for taking on more challenging projects and achieving success in the rapidly growing field of mobile app development.

 To run the project:
 1- You need to have Dart SDK already installed